spacemeshos/protocol/hare/README.md

 **Safe Value Proof** - a proof made by a participant to ensure that a set S satisfies validity 1 and validity 2 in respect to a specific round k.
 An SVP also includes a certificate with which we can ensure consistency.

 ## The Protocol
-The protocol begins with a called the pre-round.
+The protocol begins with a `pre-round`.
 This round is executed only once and its goal is to remove values which shouldn't be considered at all (according to Validity 2).
-* At the begining of the round each active party sends his set of values.
+- At the begining of the round each active party sends his set of values
-* At the end of the round, each value that hasn't received f+1 witnesses is removed.
+- At the end of the round, each value that hasn't received f+1 witnesses is removed

-The protocol repeatedly iterates through four rounds until a consensus is reached.
+The protocol repeatedly iterates through 4 rounds until a consensus is reached.
 Each round longs a constant time.
-A roles oracle is used to generate roles in each round (more on that later on).
+A `roles oracle` is used to generate roles in each round (more on that later on).

 **Round 0**
-* Active participants broadcast their current status to the network (S, k , ki).
+- Active participants broadcast their current status to the network (S, k , ki)
-* At the end of this round, a participant can form an SVP based on the statuses he collected during the round.
+- At the end of this round, a participant can form an SVP based on the statuses he collected during the round

 **Round 1**
-* The leader can now give his proposition set T with the corresponding SVP P to the network.
+- The leader can now give his proposition set T with the corresponding SVP P to the network
-* Each participant can validate the proposition sent by the leader and consider that set T on the next round.
+- Each participant can validate the proposition sent by the leader and consider that set T on the next round

 **Round 2**
-* Active participants announce their will to commit to the proposed set T.
+- Active participants announce their will to commit to the proposed set T
-* If a participant observes f+1 participants willing to commit to T, he commits to T and constructs the matching certificate (which is the proof that he witnessed f+1 commits to T) and sends a notify message stating that he commited to T.
+- If a participant observes f+1 participants willing to commit to T, he commits to T and constructs the matching certificate (which is the proof that he witnessed f+1 commits to T) and sends a notify message stating that he commited to T
-* If equivocation is detected by a party P, he doesn't commit to T
+- If equivocation is detected by a party P, he doesn't commit to T

 **Round 3**
-* Upon receiving a valid notify message the party updates his internal state according to the attached set
+- Upon receiving a valid notify message the party updates his internal state according to the attached set

-Termination: if at any point of the protocol, a party P receives f+1 notify messages on the same set S, he commits to S and terminates.
+Termination: if at any point of the protocol, a party P receives f+1 notify messages on the same set S, it commits to S and terminates.

 ![Message Validation](https://raw.githubusercontent.com/spacemeshos/protocol/hare/hare/svg/msg_validation.svg?sanitize=true)